Fancy a late summer break? These are the best September holidays for 2019.

 This month is perfect for exploring Pompeii, the perfectly-preserved slice of Ancient Italy which was engulfed by the cataclysmic eruption of Vesuvius in AD79.
-With September’s cooler, crowd-free days, Pompeii is yours to explore – and what better way to see it all than on our new Pompeii and Naples holiday with Professor Michael Scott – an expert historian and BBC TV presenter, who will guide you to Naples’ most fascinating spots.
+With September’s cooler, crowd-free days, Pompeii is yours to explore.
+Naples makes a great base to start from – it’s only a 30 minute drive or 40 minute bus ride from Pompeii.

 The best September holiday for… Great weather, and a fab view of the Great Wall

 After the heat of the summer, September is the best time to visit China.
 Temperatures are still mild – perfect for exploring Beijing, meeting Chengdu’s pandas, or walking the Great Wall – and your views won’t be obscured by cloud.

 If you’re cruising the Yangtze River, you’ll be rewarded with long days, cool nights, and clear views of the beautiful countryside.
 Its ancient water towns make a perfect day trip if you’re based in Shanghai.